aimms/documentation/rlink/using.rst

 .. important::

-    Always use the slash as path separator, **even on windows**.
+    * Always use the slash as path separator, **even on windows**.
 The backslash is also the path separator in windows and should be escaped.
 R does accept the slash on windows so the backslash is not needed for paths in :token:`ExecScript`.
 This also makes the project **platform independent**, which is important if you develop on windows and wants to publish the project in the cloud.
+    * Always apply case sensitivity, as AIMMS installation on AIMMS Cloud is case sensitive

 The R session
 -------------